 While students can assist start-up organizations, they cannot complete the paperwork required for organizations to obtain their 501 statuses.
-The students can help gather and create the information required such as action plans.
+However, the students can help gather and create the information required, such as action plans.

 Clinton School students are prohibited from undertaking field service projects in countries that do not have a U.S. embassy or consulate.
 Additional countries may be prohibited as needed, depending on State Department travel warnings.

 Our students are unable to serve as lobbyists.
 However, they can help with advocacy, building community support and buy-in, and writing policy pieces.

 We regularly post information about our projects on our website and through the Clinton School blog.
 Below is a list of projects that represent the diversity and quality of projects Clinton School students work on:

-SNAP Outreach to Arkansas Populations (Little Rock, Ark.) – A student worked with organizations both in and outside of Arkansas to inform the Department of Human Services about best practices to improve the Supplemental Nutrition Assistance Program.
+SNAP Outreach to Arkansas Populations (Little Rock, Ark.) – A student worked with organizations both in and outside Arkansas to inform the Department of Human Services about best practices to improve the Supplemental Nutrition Assistance Program.